tsinghua-fib-lab/DeepMobility/README.md

 * `RegionIndex2lonlat`: the transformation from Region index to region longitude and latitude
 * `region_attribute.csv`: the attributes of the region, where the attribute name is recorded as the column name

+To access the datasets, please refer to [data readme](DeepMobility/data/README.md).

 ## Model Training
 For example, to train a model for the Shanghai city, run: